maxundeli/SCPPlugin/README.md

 3. Copy all files from the `ExiledDependencies` folder to `.config/EXILED/Plugins/Dependencies`.
 4. Restart the server to generate a configuration file.

+The plugin creates the statistics tables automatically if they are missing.

 ## Configuration

 After first launch, edit `MaxunPlugin.yml` in the `Exiled/Configs` directory.
 Below is an example configuration with default values: